kubernetes/website/content/en/docs/concepts/services-networking/service.md

 ### External IPs

-If there are external IPs that route to one or more cluster nodes, Kubernetes services can be exposed on those `externalIPs`.
-Traffic that ingresses into the cluster with the external IP (as destination IP), on the service port, will be routed to one of the service endpoints. `externalIPs` are not managed by Kubernetes and are the responsibility of the cluster administrator.
+If there are external IPs that route to one or more cluster nodes, Kubernetes Services can be exposed on those `externalIPs`.
+Traffic that ingresses into the cluster with the external IP (as destination IP), on the Service port, will be routed to one of the Service endpoints. `externalIPs` are not managed by Kubernetes and are the responsibility of the cluster administrator.

 In the Service spec, `externalIPs` can be specified along with any of the `ServiceTypes`.